SCENIC HORSEBACK RIDING

 If a guest is 11 weeks or under in their pregnancy they will need to supply the Ranch with a doctor’s note permitting them to ride.
 If a guest is 12 weeks or further along in their pregnancy they will not be permitted to go on a horseback ride.

 You can absolutely ride more than once a day.
-We suggest an early ride and a late afternoon ride to give the horses time to rest and enjoy their lunch.
+We suggest an early ride and a late afternoon ride to give the horses time to rest in between or talk to the ranger team about a longer lunch ride.

-Our rides are geared towards beginner level rides, however longer rides are available upon request once an introductory ride is completed.
+Our rides are geared towards beginner level rides, however longer rides like a ride to Yellowstone (additional costs) or a lunch ride are available upon request once an introductory ride is completed.

 We do!
 Upon completion of your introductory ride, you can discuss our more advanced programming with our head wrangler.
 Options include loping rides, lunch rides, all day rides, or lessons in our arena.
 Your rider assessment level and our wrangler availability will determine which options are possible during your visit.